How to Import, Read, and Manipulate Excel Data in C#

 How to Read Excel Files with IronXL?

 IronXL provides a straightforward solution for reading Excel files in C#.
 Unlike StreamReader, IronXL understands Excel's internal structure and provides intuitive methods to access your data.
-The library supports Windows, Linux, macOS, and Docker containers, making it ideal for modern, cross-platform applications.
+The library supports Windows, Linux, macOS, and Docker containers, making it perfect for modern, cross-platform applications.
+For DevOps teams, IronXL's zero-dependency architecture means no native libraries or COM components to manage during deployment.

 First, install IronXL via NuGet Package Manager: